akhilrao/akhilrao.github.io/_posts/2018-06-05-zero-dawn-economy.md

 ### The model

 The model is three equations: the machine-animal population dynamics, the relative price of shards, and the profits from hunting.
 The first two are just relabeled fish equations, and the third is a simple linear inverse demand curve.
-To simplify the model, suppose machines are homogeneous and that one unit of shards is harvested per machine. $P_t$ is the price of a unit of shards at time $t$, the size of the machine population is $M_t$, and the number of machines harvested is $H_t$.
+To simplify the model, suppose machines are homogeneous and that one unit of shards is harvested per machine. $$ P_t $$ is the price of a unit of shards at time $$ t $$, the size of the machine population is $$ M_t $$, and the number of machines harvested is $$ H_t $$.
 The model equations are:

 $$\begin{align}
 \text{(Machine population:) } \dot{M} &= rM_t(K - H_t) - H_t \\